Supreme Court rejects Texas bid to overturn election results in four states

 Mr. Trump alleged it "should come as no surprise" that many Americans believe the election was stolen — as he has been claiming near-daily — because no presidential candidate has ever lost the election after winning both Florida and Ohio, as he did.
 The president, however, is incorrect: Richard Nixon won both states in 1960 but lost the presidential election.

-Republican attorneys general from 17 states filed a friend-of-the-court brief with the Supreme Court in support of Texas's lawsuit, and GOP Congressman Mike Johnson of Louisiana, joined by 105 House Republicans, are also backing Texas's efforts before the high court.
+Republican attorneys general from 17 states filed a friend-of-the-court brief with the Supreme Court in support of Texas's lawsuit, and GOP Congressman Mike Johnson of Louisiana, joined by more than 100 House Republicans, are also backing Texas's efforts before the high court.

 A slew of other states have also jumped into the fray — 19 states and the District of Columbia joined the four battleground states in urging the Supreme Court to reject Texas's attempt to toss out the election results, while Ohio said it does not support Paxton's proposed relief.